 Four girl friends head off to a cabin in the woods for a weekend away.
 However, once there, they awaken some force in the woods and are plunged into an hallucinatory nightmare..

-Cypress Creek was the directorial debut of Michael Crum, a young filmmaker based in Dallas, Texas.
-Crum had previously made the micro-budgeted superhero web series Allegiance of Powers (2012-3) and subsequent to this conducted a film spinoff Allegiance of Powers (2016), followed by the subsequent horror films Anna (2017) and Fall from Grace (2017).
+Lake Fear/Cypress Creek was the directorial debut of Michael Crum, a young filmmaker based in Dallas, Texas.
+Crum had previously made the micro-budgeted superhero web series Allegiance of Powers (2012-3) and subsequent to this conducted a film spinoff Allegiance of Powers (2016).
+Subsequent to Lake Fear, he made the horror films Anna (2017), Fall from Grace (2017) and Anna 2 (2019).
 Cypress Creek was made on a budget of reportedly only $8000.
-It was retitled Lake Fear for wider release.
+It was retitled by the distributor as Lake Fear for wider release.

 The nearest I could compare the film to is a no-budgeted attempt to replicate something like David Lynch’s almost entirely plotless final episode of the original Twin Peaks (1990-1) – the one spent running through the Black Lodge – albeit made by people who haven’t an ounce of Lynch’s talent.

-The backwoods slasher The Everglades Killing (2016) was retitled Lake Fear 2: The Swamp but is unrelated to this film in any way.
+The backwoods slasher The Everglades Killing was retitled Lake Fear 2: The Swamp (2018) by the distributor but is unrelated to this film in any way.
 However, Michael Crum and some of the cast from here did return to make a proper sequel with Lake Fear 3 (2018)